HPT UK A4C

 https://www.facebook.com/parathyroidcenter

-As you can see from our 2019 survey, a far greater proportion of people were diagnosed coincidentally rather than based on symptoms alone.
-That can be lucky for those surprised to find they have a condition diagnosed quickly before it takes a toll on their health.
-But many are denied a diagnosis or even appropriate blood tests because doctors mistake their symptoms for 'something else', anything else it often seems.
+Our 2019 survey showed a greater proportion of people were diagnosed coincidentally rather than based on symptoms alone.
+Whilst fortunate for those surprised to find they have PHPT diagnosed before it took a toll on their health, but five years on, I feel a new survey might tell a very different story.
+Many of our members are denied a diagnosis or even appropriate blood tests because doctors mistake their symptoms for 'something else', anything else it often seems.
+Waiting times for surgery in 2024 often range from two to four years.
+Some of our members have waited even longer.

-NICE guidelines of course would have doctors and endocrinologists believe that constipation, excess thirst, and excess urination are the worst symptoms of PHPT.
+NICE guidelines would have doctors and endocrinologists believe that constipation, excess thirst, and excess urination are the worst symptoms of PHPT.
 We see astonishing cases of medical ignorance every day.
-We see people who have suffered years, even decades from crushing fatigue, debilitating joint pain, cognitive dysfunction mimicking dementia, fractures, sepsis, stones, repeated TIA, and the list goes on and on.. but their doctors fail to test for calcium and PTH because they are not constipated?
-Or if they do test calcium, and it's less than 3,00mmol/L they say it's not high enough to cause their symptoms.
+We see people who have endured years, even decades from crushing fatigue, debilitating joint pain, cognitive dysfunction mimicking dementia, fractures, sepsis, stones, repeated TIA, the list goes on and on, but their doctors fail to test for calcium and PTH because they are not constipated?
+Or if they do test calcium, and it's less than 3.00 mmol/L they say it's not high enough to cause their symptoms.
 We are astounded to STILL hear this.
-Why and how have these doctors remained in the dark about primary hyperparathyroidism.
+Why and how have these doctors remained in the dark about primary hyperparathyroidism?

 Quality of Life Survey conducted by Hyperparathyroid UK Action 4 Change.
 May 2017: